 Total Score: 48.8

-For the second year in a row Texas Tech University is home to the best college financial literacy program in the country according to LendEDU.
+For the second year in row Texas Tech University is home to the best college financial literacy program in the country according to LendEDU.
 Texas Tech’s financial literacy program, Red to Black Peer Financial Coaching, provides individual coaching sessions as well as group presentations on topics which include creating spending plans, the importance of early saving methods, how to maximize financial aid, managing student loans, and using credit.
 Texas Tech does not stop there.
 The university also hosts “America Saves Week” which features numerous financial literacy workshops alongside the Raider Relief Fund, which offers financial assistance to qualified applicants for living and other educational expenses.

 2. Syracuse University